tarwn/lessthandot-hugo/blogs/content/posts/2011-04-06-think-about-your-presentation-and.md

 Now when the package executes, the tasks that run and the flow will be easier to distinguish when green or red may not be accessible.

-From Dan’s blog there is also mention of naming your objects in SSIS with something meaningful.
-I’m guilty in some of my blogs and articles where I have not done this.
+From Dan's blog there is also mention of naming your objects in SSIS with something meaningful.
+I'm guilty in some of my blogs and articles where I have not done this.
 I would like to say I could just go with the saying, “Do what I say, not what I do”.
-But I won’t.
+But I won't.
 In the packages you write for work, presentations, blogs, articles or even a funny image you tweet on twitter; make sure you name them appropriately so it makes sense when someone looks at it.

 I also suggest changing the objects so the text is bold for presentation purposes along with the use of ZoomIt.